 - 1/2 – 1 cup walnuts, chopped

 - sliced apple

 - pure maple syrup

 Preheat oven to 350 degrees F. Lightly grease your baking dish with coconut oil if you like (generally I skip this step).

-In an 8×8 baking dish, add oats, cinnamon, nutmeg, baking powder and salt, mix well.
+Mix: In an 8 × 8 baking dish, add oats, cinnamon, nutmeg, baking powder and salt, mix well.
 Add in the milk, banana, optional syrup and vanilla, gently whisk to combine.
-Top with chopped apples and 1/3 cup of the walnuts, mix them in if you like.
+Top with chopped apples and walnuts, mix them in if you like.

 Serves 4 – 6

 If you like, add the spices to the mashed banana, mixing well, to ensure even distribution of the spices. (see comments)